DETAILED ACTION

 As for claim 40, most of limitations of this claim have been noted in the rejection of Claim 35.

-Krietzman as modified by Balakrishnan does not explicitly teach, but Garland teaches wherein the second predefined position is constant relative ([0046], e.g., constant distance) to the player as the player moves ([0046], e.g., follow) while the drone is operating in the second operational mode.
+Krietzman as modified by Balakrishnan does not explicitly teach, but Garland teaches wherein the second predefined position is constant relative ([0046], e.g., constant distance) to the first player as the first player moves ([0046], e.g., follow) while the drone is operating in the second operational mode.

 Therefore, given the teachings as a whole, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, having the references of Krietzman, Balakrishnan, and Garland before him/her to modify the multi-point capture of video and data processing and distribution of Krietzman with the teaching of Subject tracking system for autonomous vehicles of Garland with a motivation to follow the subject maintaining a desired constant distance and overhead angle so that the camera can keep the subject in the field of view as taught by Garland ([0008, 0046]) by using the drone’s movement.